Why does a rabbit have short ears? Why does a rabbit have hot ears? The effect of temperature on a rabbit

 Collar

-anal gland
+Anal gland

 Gland on the chin

 The rabbit also has a scent gland on its chin.
-The rabbit rubs its chin to mark territory.
+The rabbit rubs its chin to mark its territory.

-Glands in the groin (inguinal testes)
+Glands in the groin area (inguinal testes)

 Heart